 ☐ Be attentive to your child's behavior, noting any signs of significant distress or repetitive behaviors.

-☐ Collaborate with a healthcare provider to do an OCD test and explore therapies like CBT and ERP.
+☐ Collaborate with a healthcare provider to do OCD tests and explore therapies like CBT and ERP.

 ☐ Be a source of emotional support for your child with compulsive symptoms or related disorders.